Prospective Parents and Families

 Students requiring transportation to UPMC Shadyside Urgent Care can use the Chatham Shuttle by making arrangements through Student Health Services during business hours.
 Students can access urgent care any day from 9:00 a.m. – 9:00 p.m., 365 days a year.

-Where will she live?
-She’s always had her own bedroom!
+Where will he/she live?
+They've always had their own bedroom!

 OMG!
-She’s going to have so much time on her hands!
+They're going to have so much time on their hands!

-The Office of Student Activities offers multiple events through the year including Café Rachel Happy Hour, Coffee House Series, Casino Night, various Trivia Nights, Chatham After Hours events, and Monday Night Edge.
-These events are open to the campus community and can be found on the Activities Calendar or in the Student (and Family) Planners.
+The Office of Student Affairs offers multiple events through the year including Trips throughout the city, Student Organization nights, Casino Nights, various Trivia Nights, and Chatham After Hours events.
+These events are open to the campus community and can be found on the Activities Calendar or in the Student Planners.
 Other events and programs that occur on campus include the W.O.W.
-(Women of the World) Retreat, Urban Survivor, All Faith Gathering, and various Wilderness Expeditions.
+(Women of the World) Retreat, RISE Mentor Program and Wilderness Expeditions.
 Student Organizations may also combine with the Student Activities Staff or other organizations to host events on campus and within the community.
 With so many events happening, it's hard to be bored on campus.

-When families first arrive on campus, either to move their student into her residence hall or take part in the orientation activities planned before classes, we supply them with a planner and handbook that details all of the events that we encourage family members to attend.
+When families first arrive on campus, either to move their student into their residence hall or take part in the orientation activities planned before classes, we supply them with a planner and handbook that details all of the events that we encourage family members to attend.
 If you visit our main website we also have a running list of activities offered for friends and family members all year!
-In November we even plan a full weekend of events just for you!
-In addition to events happening on campus we welcome all family members to become active with the Chatham Family & Friends Association (CFFA).
-As a family member of a Chatham University undergraduate student you are automatically a member of the CFFA, which is a volunteer organization that promotes goodwill and communication between the University and among parents and families of Chatham students.
-You can learn more about the CFFA here.
+In the fall we even plan a full weekend of events just for you!
+In addition to events happening on campus we welcome all family members to become active with the Chatham Parents Council.
+As a family member of a Chatham University undergraduate student you are automatically a member of the Parents Council, which is a volunteer organization that promotes goodwill and communication between the University and among parents and families of Chatham students.
+You can learn more about the Chatham University Parents Council here.

 Career development is a process by which students explore, learn, determine interests and values, build skills and abilities, and come to a personal understanding of their decision-making and goals.
 As families and friends of Chatham students, you play an important part in making this process exciting, engaging, and enjoyable.
 Through your own career path, you have experiences and opportunities to share, you are able to encourage students to reflect on their experiences in relation to career choice, and you can help assure that the students reach out to the office of career development from day one.
 Career development staff can guide a student through the career development process and discuss available resources and options including internships, mentor guidance, workshops, and one-on-one counseling.
 The career development team looks forward to meeting students and hearing about the interests that they would like to explore for learning.
 We invite students, families, and friends to visit the office of career development on the third floor of the JKM library or connect through Facebook or email at email@example.com.
 The partnership between students, families, friends, and the career development office is both vital and appreciated and will promote and enhance students’ skills, knowledge, and confidence to pursue meaningful careers.